chappy-fatty/FattyChappy-s-repository/README.md

 Notice: These URLs are not available since I have not finished my contents yet...

-addDB.php         -> add datas submitted by img_upload.html to the images list database
+addDB.php         -> add datas submitted by img_upload.html to the images list database (called by upload_process.php as addImageDB function)

 DBinfo.php        -> its name tells (database connection infomation not included)

-img_resize.php    -> resize and optimize an image uploaded from img_upload.html (called by upload_process.php as function)
+img_resize.php    -> resize and optimize an image uploaded from img_upload.html (called by upload_process.php as ImageResize function)

 imgdel.php        -> delete the database fields and the image by clicking Delete button in imgmanager.php